obytes/terraform-aws-s3-cdn/README.md

 - **Preview CDN**: Like Netlify, provides a cloudfront distribution to preview Github feature branches that has an open PR.

+- **Public Media CDN**: Provides a cloudfront distribution to serve public media.

-- **Media CDN**: Provides a cloudfront distribution to serve public media, or private media using pre-signed URLs.
+- **Private Media CDN**: Provides a cloudfront distribution to private media using pre-signed URLs.

 - **Policies**: Provides a cache optimized policy, an origin request policy and a response headers policy to improve performance and secure content.